Google Bard vs ChatGPT

 While Microsoft aims to bring ChatGPT to its search engine, Bing, Google's proficiency in providing prompt and accurate information with ease, as well as its extensive infrastructure that can handle high traffic, might make it superior.
 It's important to note that Google's LaMDA has been a subject of recent discussion, with a Google engineer claiming it was 'sentient', which led to his termination for making false statements.
 In contrast, no such controversies have arisen surrounding OpenAI's ChatGPT.

 Which tool has the upper hand?

-At present, it is premature to conclude which chatbot holds the upper hand since Google's brad is presently accessible to a limited group of individuals and has yet to be subjected to the same level of public scrutiny as ChatGPT, which was released as a free research preview.
-It will only be possible to make a direct comparison when Google releases brad to the public.
-Nevertheless, based on Google's statements, brad appears to be a potentially valuable addition to the rapidly advancing field of artificial intelligence.
+At present, it is premature to conclude which chatbot holds the upper hand since Google's Bard is presently accessible to a limited group of individuals and has yet to be subjected to the same level of public scrutiny as ChatGPT, which was released as a free research preview.
+It will only be possible to make a direct comparison when Google releases Bard to the public.
+Nevertheless, based on Google's statements, Bard appears to be a potentially valuable addition to the rapidly advancing field of artificial intelligence.

 Future of Chatbots:

 The development of natural language processing (NLP) and natural language understanding (NLU) has resulted in rapid changes in the perceptions of chatbots and intelligent virtual assistants (IVAs) among both customers and business professionals.